Covered Electronic Waste Recycling Program Update

 *Note: As of January 2018, the tracking of these values was standardized to remove claims that were rejected due to deficiencies or the claimant’s request.

-Year to Year CRT vs Non-CRT Unit Comparison (based on claim reporting month*)
+Year-to-Year CRT vs Non-CRT Unit Comparison (based on claim reporting month*)

 Units Transferred in millions (M):